 You will receive an email invite to join the Prospect Student Portal, where you will be able to check the status of your application.
 The status of your application will be on the line marked “Application Decision.”
 Please keep in mind that a majority of the decisions are released between January 15th and the end of March.

 No, UIC does not interview First Year applicants.
-However, some performance-based programs within the College of Architecture and the Arts require auditions and GPPA/Honors applicants are often asked to interview for those more selective programs.
+However, some performance-based programs within the College of Architecture, Design and the Arts require auditions and GPPA/Honors applicants are often asked to interview for those more selective programs.

 Due to the holistic nature of our review process, a majority of the First Year application decisions will be released between the January 15th deadline and the end of March.
 A small percentage of applications will receive decisions during the initial review while most First Year applications undergo multiple reviews.
 UIC does not offer early decisions or a priority decision date.